HL7/davinci-epdx/input/pagecontent/Introduction.md

 In addition, US Core uses the [Vital Signs Profile](http://hl7.org/fhir/R4/observation-vitalsigns.html) from the FHIR Specification.

-In addition, the [$patient-everything-pdex](OperationDefinition-Patient-everything-pdex.html) operation **SHOULD** be supported to enable a client application to request all, or a date-defined subset of FHIR resources for a member to be returned as a bundle.
-The $Patient-everything operation is defined [here](https://www.hl7.org/fhir/operation-patient-everything.html): [https://www.hl7.org/fhir/operation-patient-everything.html](https://www.hl7.org/fhir/operation-patient-everything.html).
+In addition, the [$patient-everything-pdex](OperationDefinition-patient-everything-pdex.html) operation **SHOULD** be supported to enable a client application to request all, or a date-defined subset of FHIR resources for a member to be returned as a bundle.
+The $patient-everything operation is defined [here](https://www.hl7.org/fhir/operation-patient-everything.html): [https://www.hl7.org/fhir/operation-patient-everything.html](https://www.hl7.org/fhir/operation-patient-everything.html).

 The FHIR bundle that is the output of the $patient-everything-pdex operation can be returned via the REST API as a paged bundle.
 If the bundle is compiled for transfer by another method the bundle **SHOULD** be compiled as a non-paged bundle.